AlteredM1nd/gw2-reshade-eloras-personal-presets/README.md

 - Selection Outline: Off
 - Ambient Occlusion: On
 - Depth Blur: Off
-- Light Adaptation: Off
+- Light Adaptation: On
-- Motion Blur Power: Minimum
+- Motion Blur Power: Medium
-- Environment Zone Intensity: Minimum
+- Environment Zone Intensity: Maximum

 > **Note:** These settings are crucial for the preset to look as intended.
 Deviations may result in visual artifacts or reduced quality.